Protecting oil and gas pipeline security is a constant battle for operators who face multiple potential threats.

 These range from the risk of pipeline theft – or hot tapping – to accidental damage or leaks that may cause serious financial losses or environmental harm.

 It is a difficult balancing act, and it is not getting easier.
-But, as our pipeline security case study shows, LivePIPE® II makes it possible to safeguard your pipelines, 24 hours a day, before assets are put at risk.
+But, as our pipeline security white paper shows, LivePIPE® II makes it possible to safeguard your pipelines, 24 hours a day, before assets are put at risk.

 When it comes to pipeline monitoring, operators face a number of challenges.
 Pipeline leaks rarely happen without consequences and one of the major difficulties is detection.